utk-cs340-fall24/Pick-Your-Place/sprint2/bmatasic/bmatasic.md

 - Found out Google Workspace has sunset SMPT on 09/24/2024
 - Moved to AWS Platfrom to setup AWS Basic Free Plan and finding out how to send emails programmatically through Amazon SES SMTP
 - Had to find a work around to send and email with AWS without custom domain
+- Tested and found out that with AWS I need to add a composer.json file

 - Did a large amount of research on mail service
 - Manually installed PHPMailer